Skip to main content

 This is the thing that took me years to fully understand, even while experiencing it.

 I had a 1,400Wh station.
-On the days when I needed it most — after three cloudy days wiped out my solar, after a long stationary week — I needed to recover it quickly.
-And it was slow.
-A three-hour coffee shop session recovered maybe 600–700Wh.
-Good, but not full.
-Not what I needed.
+On the days when I needed it most (after three cloudy days wiped out my solar, after a long stationary week), I needed to recover it quickly.
+And it was brutally slow.
+The stock charger took about 25 hours wall-to-full, so a three-hour coffee shop session recovered maybe 150–200Wh.
+Roughly 12% per two hours was the lived number.
+That’s not recovery; that’s a gesture.

 What to do: Before you buy, find the AC charging input spec on the product page.
 It’s usually listed in watts.
 Look for 1,000W or higher at the 1kWh capacity range.
 Slower than that, and short outlet windows will consistently underperform your expectations.